j-mie6/parsley-debug-views/README.md

 ![An interactive GUI window displaying the paths the parser has taken during execution.](/media/parse-arith.png?raw=true)

-If for example you also had `parsley-debug-console` (the console pretty printer) as a dependency, then you can also easily switch over to using it from the ScalaFx GUI.
+If for example you also had `parsley-debug-console` (the console pretty printer) as a dependency, then you can also easily switch over to using it from the ScalaFX GUI frontend.
 Simply change these lines:

 ```diff
 - import parsley.debugger.frontend.FxGUI